Where to Go from Here - Where to Find Support

 - Any non-consensual sex is a terrible wrong.
 Therefore, it is considered a criminal offense.

-- Young girls and women are often concerned that they may have conceived as a result of rape.
+- Young girls and women are often concerned that they may have conceived due to rape.
 A positive test would trigger a multitude of thoughts and emotions.

 You may like: